How To Bet On La Liga

 Relegation battles in particular can be very topsy turvy.
 Arguably they are even more affected by a run of tough fixtures and results.
 Form and confidence can change quickly and it is always worth keeping an eye on the additions to squads in the January transfer window and any managerial changes.
 Teams who look as though they are dead and buried can often go on a good run to wrestle their way away from trouble.

 Away from the team markets there are some very interesting betting options concerning players.
 Of these options the bookies will always take most bets on who will be the La Liga top goalscorer.

 Ronaldo and Messi are the two best players in the world so will be the favourites to be La Liga top scorers but they are not the only world class strikers in La Liga.
 Luis Suarez and Neymar score for fun at Barcelona while Atletico Madrid’s Antoine Griezmann is another viable option.

-Above are an example of La Liga top goalscorer odds, with odds listed at bet365 before the start of the 2016/17 La Liga season.
+Above are an example of La Liga top goalscorer odds, with odds listed before the start of the 2016/17 La Liga season.